|

 - Linearization of the Gouy-Chapman model

-In this approximation (only for high salt concentrations or large surface
+In this approximation (only for high salt concentrations or

-charges!), the surface charge and the surface potential can be related through
+charges), the surface charge and the surface potential can be related through

 the basic capacitor equation: